jUSTbEarOCk/Interactive-Lab-Hub/Lab 1/README.md

 it aloud.

 **Are there things that seemed better on paper than when acted out?**
+No, the storyboard and the interaction created was simple enough and easily reproducible when acted out.

 **Did new ideas about the piece surface once you were on your feet?**
+The only new idea that came to mind was how to make the “On Air” sign appear once the light turned red.

 **Are there key moments in the interaction where things could go in a different direction?**
+Yes, ideally we would have the “On Air” sign be turned off and transparent, then make it turn red at the same time as the background.

 Iterate your storyboards to capture key non-sequential aspects of the interaction.

 ## Part C. Prototype the Light (light first!)